 “See?” he asks, “This is your job now.
 You’re in charge of everything here.
 The temperature.
 The lighting.
 The time the alarm clock goes off in the morning.
 If there’s no food in the refrigerator, you’re in charge of ordering it.”Continue reading →

-EYE-LINK is an interface used between a person at a desktop who uses support tools to help another person who is live “in the field.”
-(Quite like Vika and Jack in Oblivion, or like the software in Sight.)
+EYE-LINK is an interface used between a person at a desktop who uses support tools to help another person who is live “in the field” using Zed-Eyes.
+The working relationship between the two is very like Vika and Jack in Oblivion, or like the A.I. in Sight.

 In this scene, we see EYE-LINK used by a pick-up artist, Matt, who acts as a remote “wingman” for pick-up student Harry.
 Matt has a group video chat interface open with paying customers eager to lurk, comment, and learn from the master.

 Harry wears a hidden camera and microphone.
 This is the only tech he seems to have on him, only hearing his wingman’s voice, and only able to communicate back to his wingman by talking generally, talking about something he’s looking at, or using pre-arranged signals.

 Tap your beer twice if this is more than a little creepy.